Mixed oxidant: Comparison of the membrane cell and membraneless cell

 At pH higher than 5, most of the hypochlorous acid turns into hypochlorite ions, which is a weaker oxidant compared to hypochlorous acid.
 Moreover, in a membrane cell, other powerful oxidants such as ozone, chlorine dioxide and hydrogen peroxide can be produced, which are effective for killing bacteria and omitting biofilms in water distribution systems and containers.

 Today, membrane cell systems are some of the most promising and fast-developing techniques for producing Chloralkali (see chloralkali process) and it will undoubtedly replace other techniques.
-Since 1987, practically all new Chlor-alkali plants worldwide apply the membrane system.
+Since 1987, practically all new chloralkali plants worldwide apply the membrane system.
 However, due to their long lifetime and high replacement costs, the existing mercury and diaphragm cells are only very slowly being replaced with membrane cells.
-Currently, in most developed countries by understanding the advantages of membrane systems, manufacturing technologies have changed in this direction.
-MIOX is one of these companies which has been developing this technology in more than 40 countries and has widely taken advantage of it.

 Applications

 Mixed oxidant solutions for water treatment may improve safety, lower general corrosion rates, increase performance, and save money.
-Mixed oxidant solutions may be more effective than bleach and can be used for a variety of applications.
+MOS may be more effective than bleach and can be used for a variety of applications.
 Some of these applications are cited below.

-Cooling water treatment: Mixed oxidant solution for industrial cooling water treatment and disinfection, improves safety and thermal efficiency, lowers general corrosion rates, and increases performance, and saves money, resulting in a reduction of downtime, maintenance, and expense.
+Cooling water treatment: An MOS for industrial cooling water treatment and disinfection improves safety and thermal efficiency, lowers general corrosion rates, increases performance, and saves money, resulting in a reduction of downtime, maintenance, and expense.
 Additionally, it can improve workplace safety by eliminating the handling and storage of hazardous chemicals while maintaining steady microbiological control.

+Cooling tower water treatment: An MOS improves cooling tower efficiency, safety, and cost compared to conventional biocide treatment methods for legionella prevention, biofilm removal, and inactivation of other performance-inhibiting waterborne organisms.

-Industrial process water and wastewater treatment: Mixed oxidant is the lowest cost supplier of chlorine for disinfection and oxidation of process water and wastewater prior to discharge.
-Mixed oxidant Solution chemistry is more effective at biofilm control.
+Industrial process water and wastewater treatment: As the lowest cost supplier of chlorine for disinfection and oxidation of process water and wastewater prior to discharge, an MOS is used in industrial wastewater treatment.
+MOS chemistry is more effective at biofilm control.
 Biochemical and Chemical oxygen demand removal, breakpoint chlorination of ammonia and hydrogen sulfide removal.

-Cooling tower water treatment: Mixed oxidant delivers better cooling tower water treatment solutions to improve cooling tower efficiency and safety, all at a lower cost than conventional biocide treatment methods for legionella prevention, biofilm removal, and inactivation of other performance-inhibiting waterborne organisms.

-Aquatics: Mixed Oxidant Solution for swimming pool water disinfection improves safety, increases performance, reduces maintenance time, and lowers operating cost.
-With minimal maintenance.
-It eliminates the harsh qualities of traditional chlorine treatment to create a noticeably improved swimming experience.